wp-insider/woocommerce-paypal-pro/woocommerce-paypal-pro/readme.txt

 This extension adds on-site credit card checkout functionality on your WooCommerce site.
 Your customers will enter the credit card on your checkout page (they never leave the site to do the transaction).

+It is compatible with WooCommerce High-Performance Order Storage (HPOS) feature.

-The credit card checkout experience offered by this addon is very smooth.
+The credit card checkout experience offered by this extension is very smooth.
 The following video shows the credit card checkout experience.

 https://www.youtube.com/watch?v=PAZRba8Tp74